carlos-penton/verdaccio-offline-storage/README.md

   resolved _again_ if they were cached in the past.
 If the registry worked when online, then it must work later when offline for **the same dependencies requirements**.
 - `yarn add` or `npm install` **just works**!
 No more errors due to missing versions.
+- Lists all the locally available packages on the web UI.
+Yes, all of them, not only the uploaded ones.

 ## Usage